thetredev/srcds-tickrate-enabler/README.md

 - The source code is optimized and follows a modular approach, located under the [`src`](src) directory
 - The plugin version is baked in automatically using `git describe` at compile time and therefore derived from the git ref or tag

+**Side note**: This project only links with the compiled `SourceHook` object files from `Metamod: Source` and doesn't link with the latter itself.

 # Installation